-We present a set of program transformations which are applied automatically to convert an abstract functional specification of numerical algorithms into efficient implementations tailored to the AMT DAP array processor.
+We present a set of program transformations which are applied automatically to convert abstract functional specifications of numerical algorithms into efficient implementations tailored to the AMT DAP array processor.
 The transformations are based upon a formal algebra of a functional array form, which provides a functional model of the array operations supported by the DAP programming language.
 The transformations are shown to be complete.